shubham1408/GroupChat/README.md

     mysql -u root -p (for Ubuntu, you might need to run it as sudo mysql -u root -p) create database chat;
     grant usage on *.* to myuser@localhost identified by 'mypasswd';
-    grant all privileges on convodb.* to myuser@localhost;
+    grant all privileges on chat.* to myuser@localhost;

+ obtain a dump of the database (convodb.sql from backup.sql) and then add it to your local MySQL server  (ensure that you run MySQL from the directory with the dump file):

+    use chat;
+    source backup.sql;

 ## Running Development Server